whorfin/SomaFM/README.md

 This option shows the number of listeners for each currently online SomaFM channel, along with a total listener count.

 #### --cast
-If you have the [pychromecast](https://github.com/balloob/pychromecast) library installed, this option might[^2] start playback of the given SomaFM channel on the given Chromecast device.
+If you have the [pychromecast](https://github.com/balloob/pychromecast) library installed, this option starts playback of the given SomaFM channel on the given Chromecast device.
 If no device name is given, the default specified by the `chromecast_name` variable will be used.

-[^2]: I have yet to test this against my `mpv` changes.
-Need to acquire both a Chromecast device and suitable motivation.
-The official Google docs are rather unclear on how to do audio-only formats, and the general intertubes behaviors point towards MP3 as the best supported option.
-The whole point of my changes here are to improve audio quality, therefore I've not proceeded.
+AAC quality is pushed, the playing channel is kept updated, and exiting will kick the Chromecast device back to the "ambient" screen if enabled.

 #### --audio
 I love `pipewire`, and by default enable it without requiring config shenanigans.